 The functional currency for the Company's Canadian operations is the Canadian dollar.
 Assets and liabilities denominated in Canadian dollars are translated into U.S. dollars at the end-of-period exchange rate.
 Revenues and expenses are translated using average exchange rates for the periods reported.
 Equity accounts are translated at historical rates.
 Cumulative translation adjustments are included as a separate component of accumulated other comprehensive income in shareholders' equity.
-Foreign currency transaction gains and losses, arising primarily from changes in exchange rates on short-term monetary assets and liabilities, and ineffective long-term monetary assets and liabilities are recorded in the "other income, net" line on the Company's consolidated statements of operations.
-Foreign currency losses, recorded in other income, net, for the year ended December 31, 2021, were \$0.1 million.
-Effective foreign currency transaction gains and losses, arising primarily from long-term assets and liabilities are recorded in the foreign currency translation adjustment line on the Company's consolidated statements of comprehensive income.
+Foreign currency transaction gains and losses, arising primarily from changes in exchange rates on short-term monetary assets and liabilities, and intercompany loans that are not deemed long-term investment accounts are recorded in the "other income (expense), net," line on the Company's consolidated statements of operations.
+Foreign currency translation gains and losses, arising from intercompany loans that are deemed long-term investment accounts are recorded in the foreign currency translation gains and losses, arising rimer investment accounts are recorded in other income (expense), net, for the year ended December 31, 2022, were not significant.
+Foreign currency translation gains and losses, arising from intercompany loans that are deemed long-term investment accounts are recorded in the foreign currency translation gains and losses, arising from intercompany loans that are deemed long-term investment accounts are recorded in the foreign currency translation adjustment line on the Company's consolidated statements of comprehensive income.